Recent Acquisition by AFA of “A very tired child, 2023”

 Stratton avoids using the term "fantasy" but emphasizes the rendering of a future that doesn't yet exist.
 Despite this, she highlights privilege in her conclusion, stating, "Mildred's Lane is the ultimate project (or enterprise, to use Berardi's terms).
 It is a work made possible only by an abundance of time, freedom, and pleasure in every experience; the privilege to find pleasure in and aestheticize domestic labor that, for many, is simply the dreaded chores squeezed between jobs, children, and other responsibilities.

 In both the resort scenario and the artist residency, separation is relied upon to facilitate a temporary fantasy.
-In these cases, what becomes absent is anything "indigenous" in the sense of specific time and space, as these are strategically contrived to varying degrees.
-Individuals visiting these places may seek to refresh their home-based practices, which is valid and can be constructive.
-However, there is a danger in cultivating a practice solely based on fantasy.
+In these cases, what becomes absent is anything "indigenous" in the sense of specific time and space, as these elements are strategically contrived to varying degrees.
+Individuals visiting these places may seek to refresh their home-based practices, which is valid and can be constructive, however, there is a danger in cultivating a practice solely based on fantasy.
 While I'm uncertain how this manifests at resorts, within the residency model, it's all too common to witness practices that are entirely removed and separated from care.

 Kindness